tsonny/spinnaker.io/content/en/docs/reference/artifacts-with-artifactsrewrite/types/kubernetes-object/_index.md

 ---
-layout: single

 title:  "Kubernetes Object"
-sidebar:
-  nav: reference
+description: Kubernetes Object artifacts are _running_, _deployed_ Kubernetes manifests.
+This is in contrast to something like a GitHub file that only contains the specification of a deployable Kubernetes manifest.
 ---

-Kubernetes Object artifacts are _running_, _deployed_ Kubernetes manifests.
-This is in contrast to something like a GitHub file that only contains the specification of a deployable Kubernetes manifest.

 ## Kubernetes object artifact in the UI